 The law provides penalties for failing to file returns or pay taxes when due.
 There are also penalties for filing false or fraudulent returns.
-These penalties are in addition to interest charge on late payments.
+These penalties are in addition to an interest charge on late payments.
 The penalty for filing a return late or paying the tax late will not be imposed if you can show reasonable cause for not filing (or paying) on time.
 If you file after the due date (including extensions), attach an explanation to the return to show reasonable cause.

 Penalties for HVUT non-compliance are costly to motor carriers.

 The penalty for failing to file IRS Form 2290 by August 31st is equal to 4.5 percent of total tax due, assessed on a monthly basis up to five months.
-Late filers not making an HVUT payment also face an additional monthly penalty equal to 0.5 percent of total tax due.
+Late filers not making an HVUT payment also face an additional monthly penalty equal to 0.5 percent of the total tax due.
 Additional interest charges of 0.54 percent per month accrue as well.

 Based on these rates, an HVUT liability that was originally $550 would climb to over $700 by the end of the five-month period of delinquency.
 In addition to these federal penalties, many states suspend the registrations of vehicles for which proof of HVUT payment has not been provided.